Hrishik-Koley/hrishik-koley.github.io/content/musings/UDGRP.md

 +++
-title = "A Walk through Combinatorics UDGRP" description = "This is a compilation of the notes and resources for the UDGRP titled An Overview of Combinatorics" type = ["blogs","blog"] date = "2024-11-19"
+title = "UDGRP @ Math Club, ISIB" description = "This is a compilation of the notes and resources for some of the UDGRPs that I conducted at Math Club, ISIB" type = ["blogs","blog"] date = "2024-11-19"
 [ author ]